HussainSucksAtCoding/dlanime/README.md

-# dlanime
+# Dlanime
-Download anime torrents from nyaa.si.
+download anime torrents from nyaa.si using shell script.
-# requirements
+# Requirements
-aria2c: for installing torrents.\
+Aria2c: for installing torrents.\
-fzf: to search for the desired result.
+FZF(fuzzy finder): to search for the desired result.
-# usage
+# Usage
 dlanime [Anime name]